OSRavindra/devops-test/README.md

 This is a simple implementation of infra for a dockerized app exposed via an ALB.
 The entire IaC is divided into terraform modules, the dependencies between the terraform modules and the env configuration required for the modules is managed by terragrunt.

 ## About [Terragrunt](https://terragrunt.gruntwork.io/)
-Terragrunt is wrapper around terraform, it helps in keeping terraform code DRY and also maintaining terraform module dependencies.
+Terragrunt is wrapper around terraform, it helps in keeping terraform code DRY and also in maintaining terraform module dependencies.

 ## AWS Components created
 - [x] VPC